Sole Proprietorship 101: The Easy Guide to Setting One Up

 17. Document Assistant

-Document assistance is in a similar vein to tax preparation.
+Document assistance is similar to tax preparation.
 You would help individuals fill out highly complicated forms — such as immigration applications, visa applications, and unemployment claims.
 You may also submit them on your client’s behalf.

 Proficiency in another language would be beneficial, as those who need assistance are typically non-English speakers.